primal-development/cursu-certare/README.md

 ---

-<p align="center"> Few lines describing your project.
+<p align="center"> A training diary with a strava implementation
     <br>
 </p>